iclighthouse/icRouter/eth/README.md

 # icETH

-icRouter enables the integration of Ethereum and IC network through the Threshold Signature Scheme (TSS, also known as chain-key technology). icETH and icERC20 are 1:1 ICRC1 tokens minted after cross-chaining from ethereum to IC network, and you can retrieve the original ethereum tokens at any time.
+icRouter enables the integration of Ethereum and IC network through the Threshold Signature Scheme (TSS, also known as chain-key technology). icETH/icERC20 are 1:1 ICRC1 tokens minted after cross-chaining from ethereum to IC network, and you can retrieve the original ethereum tokens at any time.
 This is all done in a bridgeless way, and their security depends on the security of IC network.

 ## About Ethereum Integration